There are so many questions on the topic of how leverage affects losses in forex, crypto, and stocks.

 The result from the calculation will show you the amount of money you need to deposit as margin capital which will also be your risk capital.

-Can you lose all your money in leverage trading?
+Can you lose all your money?

 It is possible to lose all your money in margin trading if you are not using proper risk management.